 Wisconsin State Statutes (118.14(1)(a & b)) specify that children are eligible for kindergarten based on their age.
 To be eligible for 4-year-old kindergarten, a child must be 4 by September 1 of the school year.
 To be eligible for 5-year-old kindergarten, a child must be 5 by September 1 of the school year.

+Wisconsin State Statutes statutes (120.12(25)) allow school districts to prescribe procedures, conditions and standards if they desire to allow early admission to kindergarten and first grade.
 When districts allow early admissions, they will want to assure the child demonstrates the social, emotional, physical, and mental maturity normally expected for successful participation in kindergarten.
-The following prodedures may be considered:
+The following procedures may be considered:

-A personal interview to determine the parent's reasons for requesting entrance prior to the legal age.If
+A personal interview to determine the families' reasons for requesting entrance prior to the legal age.If